graceee96/readme-generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
 This application produces README documents for applications based on user inputs to prompts.
+It is a much quicker and easier process, so developers can devote more time to working on the project.

 ## Installation
 1. Download the repository by running ```git clone <SSH key>``` in the command line interface.